zeljkofilipin/yousician/ukulele.md

 - home
   - continue learning
   - new on yousician
-  - recently played
+  - because you played (song)
   - top songs
+  - your favorites
   - more like your favorites
   - recommended for you
-  - go for gold
+  - go for gold!
-  - warm up
+  - yousician collections
-  - easy songs
+    - popular love songs (23)
-  - medium songs
+    - most popular songs 2018 (20)
+    - the best of yousicians 2018 (32)
+    - the pop star (51)
+    - country & roots (33)
+    - around the world (41)
+    - classical picks (40)
+    - chill out (27)
-  - hard songs
+  - your collections
 - learn
   - missions
     - lead (8)